voxpupuli/puppet-systemd/REFERENCE.md

 ### <a name="systemd--service_limits"></a>`systemd::service_limits`

-Adds a set of custom limits to the service
+Deprecated - Adds a set of custom limits to the service

 * **See also**
   * systemd.exec(5)